trebeljahr/trebeljahr.com/_booknotes/bhagavad-gita.md

 > If I stopped acting, these worlds would plunge into ruin; chaos would overpower all beings; mankind would be destroyed.

-That above is [the main idea of Atlas Shrugged](/booknotes/atlas-shrugged) in disguise.
+The above is [the main idea of Atlas Shrugged](/booknotes/atlas-shrugged) in disguise.
 If people stopped acting, they would soon perish.
 So, even when we have to act, we act, without caring about the fact that we are acting and about what we accomplish.

 > Desire dwells in the senses, the mind, and the understanding; in all these it obscures wisdom and perplexes the embodied Self.